kdsuneraavinash/events/README.md

 > Since this website does not include any sensitive data security is not a huge concern.

-User authorization is done by Firebase by `javaScript`.
-For the sake of testing we made Server to store Session information of users when logged in.
-Process is done as following.
+User authorization is done by Firebase by `javaScript`. ~~For the sake of testing we made Server to store Session information of users when logged in.~~  It is implemented so that it is easy to add a server side validation process.
+Current verification process is done as following.

 ### User is not logged in